Get In Touch

 ISO 14644-1 cleanroom classifications.

 As you can see from the chart above, ISO Class 7 cleanrooms only target particles that are 0.5 micrometers or bigger.
 They do not focus on smaller particles, such as those between 0.1 and 0.3 micrometers.
-This is because the smaller particles have less impact on the work done in these rooms.
+This is because, in general, smaller particles have less impact on the work done in these rooms.
+ISO classifications are selected based on the sizes of particles that cause the most trouble.

 Are ISO Class 7 Cleanrooms the Same as Class 10,000 Cleanrooms?

-ISO 7 cleanrooms correspond to Class 10,000 under the older Federal Standard 209E.
+ISO 7 cleanrooms directly correspond to Class 10,000 under the older Federal Standard 209E.
 This older standard used particles per cubic feet for measurement.
-The ISO 14644-1 standard, on the other hand, uses particles per cubic meter, and has replaced Fed Standard 209E, making ISO the current global standard.
+The ISO 14644-1 standard, on the other hand, uses particles per cubic meter, and has replaced Fed Standard 209E.

 Although the Federal Standard 209E is no longer in use, the terms “Class 10,000,” “Class 1,000,” etc., are still commonly used for ease of reference.

-Both ISO 7 and Class 10,000 standards require cleanrooms to have less than 352,000 particles bigger than 0.5 microns in each cubic meter of air.
+Both ISO 7 and Class 10,000 cleanrooms allow less than 352,000 particles bigger than 0.5 micrometers in each cubic meter of air, so we can say that they are the equivalent, or the same.

 ISO 7 Cleanroom Requirements